Akshith0625/Client-Server-TCP-Programs/Multi Client Handling/README.md

-This folder contains program for multi client handling
+This folder contains program for multi client handling.Server accepts multiple Client and Send a single message to them.
+[Multi-Client]